“As iron sharpens iron, so a man sharpens the face of his friend.”

 Nevertheless, it typically remains true that our personal aspirations are the dearest treasure that we possess.
 So, the stand-out question becomes, “Who will we trust with what we cherish the most?”

-Will we horde these intentions to our self to secure what will always be, at best, a mingled happiness - and even that, for only the few brief decades of this physical life?
-Or, will we surrender all to the loving God who gave us life, to fashion from that trust, a much more meaningful and substantial future for us?
+Will we horde these intentions to our self to secure what will always be, at best, only a sorrow mingled happiness - and even that, for only the few brief decades of this physical life?
+Or, will we surrender all to the loving God who gave us life in the first place, to fashion for us from that trust, a much more meaningful, substantial, and fulfilling future?

 The Ultimate Question

-So, the ultimate question presents itself here.
+So, the ultimate question regarding our personal redemption presents itself here.
 All of those previously mentioned questions are very succinctly summed up in this one.
-Always, this is the superseding and supremely defining question of Christian Redemption.
+Always, this is the superseding and supremely defining question for any pursuer of God.

 Indeed, the answer to this question is so huge that it entirely determines the tone and quality of our relationship with God.
 It defines the direction of both our material and our spiritual life.
 And, it determines whether or not our heart will ever be truly attuned to God’s.

 So, here is that profoundly simple but absolutely defining question.
 It is this.
-“Do you want to be new?”
+“Are you willing to become entirely new through Christ?”

-This is a very different question from, “Do you want to be saved?”
-Or, “Do you want God to rescue you from a difficult circumstance?”
-It is different from, “Do you want to go to Heaven?”
+This is a very different question from, “Do you want to be saved or go to Heaven?”
+Or, “Do you want God to rescue you from some presently difficult circumstance?”
+It is different from, “Do you want to escape eternal punishment?”